Sunday, October 21, 2007

 1 tablespoon lecithin* (1 tbs + 1 tsp psyllium)

-*Lecithin is derived from soybeans and acts as an emulsifier.
+*Lecithin is acts as an emulsifier.
 Look for lecithin (preferably non-GMO), in granules or powdered form, at your local HFS.
 If using granules, make sure to grind them up in a high speed blender of coffee grinder.

 Banana Layer and Decoration